-The actual rim is what the tire is seated on, the circular area that runs circumferential and is connected to the hub by the wheel spokes.
-For more wheel terminology, check out our tire and wheel glossary.
+The actual rim is what the tire is seated on, the circular area that is connected to the hub by the wheel spokes.
+If all this wheel terminology sounds a bit confusing, check out our tire and wheel glossary.

 What’s the difference between center caps, hubcaps and wheel covers?

-The difference between a wheel’s center cap and a hubcap is simple: the center cap usually bears the wheel’s manufacturer name or logo, and is secured onto the hub by clips or screws, while a hub cap is normally clipped or hammered on in order to cover the lug nuts.
+TThe difference between a wheel’s center cap and a hubcap is simple: the center cap usually bears the wheel’s manufacturer name or logo, and is secured onto the hub by clips or screws.
+A hub cap is normally clipped or hammered on in order to cover the lug nuts.
 When equipped, the wheel holes and spokes remain bare.